Moving To Spain From the UK: My Guide

 Dreaming of escaping rainy days and embracing a vibrant culture with a warmer climate?
 Moving to Spain from the UK could be your key to unlocking a sun-kissed lifestyle.
 But before packing up everything and booking your flights, let’s weigh the legal requirements, potential perks, and inevitable downsides of this exciting transition.
 As a British Expat myself, I made my move in 2001 to the Costa Del Sol and have no regrets.
 However, that certainly does not mean it is all plain sailing.

-Can I just move to Spain from the UK?
+Is easy moving to Spain from the UK?

 Unfortunately, since the United Kingdom is no longer part of the EU, British Citizens now require a Visa to live permanently in Spain.
 While this makes things more difficult, there are multiple ways to obtain a Spanish Visa, although not everyone can qualify.
 It is commonly referred to as a “Golden Visa”.
 You can find out more about how to qualify and different types of visas in our article all about Spain’s Golden Visa.
 I personally used the Golden visa route, and although it took longer than anticipated, it was a great way to gain access to this sun kissed paradise.